-- a base salary, currently \$717,000 for fiscal year 2003, subject to annual cost of living adjustments and any increases approved by the board of directors: - annual cash bonuses based upon a bonus plan to be determined each year by the board of directors in conjunction with our achievement of targeted performance levels as defined in the incentive compensation plan; and - specified fringe benefits, including the retirement trust described below.
+- a base salary, currently \$717,000 for fiscal year 2003, subject to annual cost of living adjustments and any increases approved by the board of directors: - annual cash bonuses based upon a bonus plan to be determined each year by the board of directors in conjunction with our achievement of targeted performance levels as defined in the incentive compensation plan; and - specified fringe benefits, including health and disability insurance, life insurance or funds sufficient to provide life insurance of 250% of base salary, an automobile or automobile allowance, and club dues.
+The employment agreement leaves in place the separate supplemental retirement arrangement described below.